-Jim Pyrch begins his sixth year as the Mean Green's diving coach.
-In the past five years at North Texas, Pyrch has established a reputable diving program in Denton.
+Jim Pyrch closes out his seventh year as the Mean Green's diving coach.
+In his seven seasons at North Texas, Pyrch has established a reputable diving program in Denton.

-In the last five years under Pyrch, three different Mean Green divers have stood on the podium in the combined one and three-meter dives at the conference championships.
-Johnson has become the most decorated diver in North Texas history, winning four silver medals and two bronze medals in three years at the conference championships.
+In the last six years under Pyrch, three different Mean Green divers have stood on the podium in the combined one and three-meter dives at the conference championships.
+Johnson became the most decorated diver in North Texas history, winning four silver medals and two bronze medals in three years at the conference championships.

 Pyrch led the Mean Green to its most successful diving year in 2010-11, with three of his divers qualifying for the NCAA Zone Meet, marking the first time since 2003 that any Mean Green diver has qualified and the first time multiple divers have qualified in the same year.